jmankoff/interaction/assignments/colorpicker.md

 ## Drawing

 Drawing is implemented in `onDraw()`.
 You will need to draw the thumb and the feedback in the center of the circle.
 This can be done using things you learned in Doodle, since `ColorPickerView` inherits from `ImageView`.
-We provide a color wheel in drawable, it should be drawn be the stub itself from `ColorPicker`.
+We provide a color dial in drawable, it should be drawn be the stub itself from `ColorPicker`.

+The term `wheel` used throughout the spec refers to the dial and inner circle, it is the larger circle that contains all interface you will be drawing.

 ![Screenshot of color picker, original](colorpicker-img/1.png){:width="150px"}
 ![Screenshot of color picker, after moving to a new color](colorpicker-img/2.png){:width="150px"}